Searchbreed

 Bulldog (English)s need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their short coat is low-maintenance day-to-day.

-Brachycephalic breed with many health issues. ~1,000-1,300 kcal/day.
+Brachycephalic breed with many health issues.
+Calorie needs vary with size, sex, and activity; keep them lean because excess weight worsens breathing.
 Slow feeders help.
 Key nutrients to look for: limited ingredients, novel protein, omega-3.
 Avoid: common allergens (chicken, beef, wheat).

 Bulldog (English)s are generally suitable for first-time owners with basic commitment.
 They're calm, courageous, friendly.
 Plan for consistent training from day one.